jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 console.info('📚 Connected to db', db?.connections[0]?._connectionString);
 {% endhighlight %}

 Make sure your MongoDB uses port 27017.
-If not, update the uri.
-You can find the uri in Compass UI:
+If not, update the URI.
+You can find the URI in Compass UI:

 <img src="{{ site.baseurl }}/assets/2022/compass-localhost.png" alt="MongoDB uri in Compass" title="MongoDB uri in Compass" />